Get Information from Client

 Example 3: Update form with cancel option

-Building on the previous example, consider an update form that also includes a cancel option in case the user decides not to proceed with the update.
+Building on the previous example, consider an update form that includes a cancel option in case the user decides not to proceed with the update.
 In this example, a cancel branch is added to the step by updating the Cancel Behavior field to Go To Cancel Branch.
 This branch will be executed in case the client selects the cancel option.

 When executed, this step returns to the client the IDO response object, which now includes the cancel option in the client response options.
 For example: